Roman-Sarchuk/Snake-2P/README.md

 W, S, A, D or Arrows (Up, Down, Left, Right)

-Enter - at the end of the game restart it.
+Enter - at the end of the game restart it (From version 2.0)